kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 ### Brief description of the hierarchical structure of the model of Flaxman et al.

+Note that the key feature of our model (we emphasize: adapted from Flaxman et al.) is that it models the random delay between the unobserved event of COVID-19 infection and the observed event of hospital admission for COVID-19.

 *  Observed daily COVID-19 hospital admission count

    Assumed to follow a **Negative Binomial** distribution